AdobeDocs/experience-manager-65.en/help/sites-administering/msm-rollout-conflicts.md

 ## Rollout Manager and Conflict Handling {#rollout-manager-and-conflict-handling}

-The rollout manager allows you to activate or deactivate conflict management.
+The rollout manager lets you activate or deactivate conflict management.

 This is done using [OSGi configuration](/help/sites-deploying/configuring-osgi.md) of **Day CQ WCM Rollout Manager**: